System Engineer

 • File system functions like file existence check, file deletion, and file renaming are avail...read more

-Q55.
-What is the difference b/w thread and process?
+Q. What is the difference between a thread and a process?

 Ans.